vebbis321/thel.foo/content/posts/validation/index.md

 ### Duplication

-The first problem I faced by using a ViewModel I had to duplicate the validation process for each screen.
+The first problem I faced by using a view model is that I had to duplicate the validation process for each screen.
 Why?
-Each validation was now in the scope of a single ViewModel, and that ViewModel was tightly coupled with the ViewController for that screen -- `NameViewModel` with `NameViewController`, `EmailViewModel` with `EmailViewController` etc.
+Each validation was now in the scope of a single view model, and that view model was tightly coupled with the view controller for that screen -- `NameViewModel` with `NameViewController`, `EmailViewModel` with `EmailViewController` etc.

-### Forcing a ViewModel
+### Forcing a view model

-The second problem was that the ViewModel felt more forced, what do I mean by that:
+The second problem was that the view model felt more forced, what do I mean by that:

 - In production code I found the validation code in the class for the custom text fields.
 Which makes a lot more sense.
 Why?
 If it's outside our text field we have to implement it every single time we use the text field.
 - The screens were fairly simple, and I didn't need another reference type for the validation of the text input.
 So I thought there must be a better way.
 And there is!

 ## Start with a protocol

-Whenever you're developing classes for behavioral purposes and you've created some behavior that's hard to replicate, think protocols.
-What do I mean by behavioral purposes, think of what we are actually trying to achieve with our `NameViewModel` class.
-We're not trying to create a layer between us and a specific service class, where we can transform the models into actual data for our view, no, we have just created a validation behavior.
+Whenever you're developing classes for behavioral purposes, and you've created some behavior that's hard to replicate, think protocols.
+What do I mean by behavioral purposes -- think of what we are actually trying to achieve with our `NameViewModel` class.
+We're not trying to create a layer between us and a specific service class where we can transform the models into actual data for our view.
+No, we have only built a validation behavior.
 The same applies if we created a class for drawing behavior.
 We will again restrict ourselves to the scope of our class and the limitations of classes.

 ### Protocol-oriented programming